LeNerd46/schoology.net/README.md

-# schoology.net
+# Schoology.NET
-A wrapper for the Schoology API, written in C#
+A wrapper for the Schoology API, writting in C#

+This is not done yet, please don't use it